maniamadrid/hafalan-juz-amma/README.md

 1. **Select a Surah**: Choose a Surah from the sidebar list (Juz Amma).
 2. **Read and Memorize**: Read the Arabic text and translation.
-3. **Test Yourself**: Click the "Sembunyikan Ayat" button to hide the text and test your memory.
+3. **Test Yourself**: Click the eye button to hide the text and test your memory.
 4. **Track Progress**:
-   - Use the "Next" and "Prev" buttons to navigate.
+   - Use the "Maju" and "Mundur" buttons to navigate.
-   - Click "Sudah Hafal" when you have memorized an Ayat.
+   - Click "Hafal" when you have memorized an Ayat.
    - Your progress is automatically saved.

 ## Project Structure